bcgov/nr-bcwat/backup_and_restore_database/backup_database/README.md

 `docker build -t backup-to-s3 `

 2. Run the container:
-`docker run --env-file .env backup-to-s3`
+`docker run --rm --env-file .env backup-to-s3`

 ## How It Works
 1. The script uses pg_dump to create a PostgreSQL database dump in a custom binary format (-Fc).